Vishwaa-Idiosyncrat/Messaging-Service-IBY/README.md

 The npm install will install all the dependencies required and then the npm run dev will create a local server.
 Run the local server and the app is ready to use.
+The github login does not work in localhost server as it is restricted to only one link.

 # The Brain symbol in the Desktop Sidebar will redirect to https://solutions.imbesideyou.com/
 # The Robot Symbol below that is the Chatbot option, it can also be used from the chat button in the bottom right corner